Ramguhan-A/Credit_card_customer_segmentation_project/README.md

-# Customer Segmentaiton project: 🛗
+# Customer Segmentation project: 🛗

 ## Objective:
 Segmenting Customers based on the Credit Card usage and predicting the customers behaviour